5.4 Web Application Firewall for HTTP Workloads

 Test Your Knowledge

-A web application is delivered through Azure Front Door and needs policy-based web exploit protection at the edge.
+A web application is delivered through Azure Front Door and needs policy-based web exploit protection at the global edge.
 Which service should be associated with it?

 A